tldr-pages/tldr/pages/linux/dpkg-deb.md

 `dpkg-deb --info {{path/to/file.deb}}`

-- Show the package's name and version on one line:
+- Display the package's name and version on one line:

 `dpkg-deb --show {{path/to/file.deb}}`